-A Sleight of History: University of Alabama's Foster Auditorium
+A Sleight of History: Film and Essay

 My fellow filmmaker Marshall Houston and I became interested in Foster Auditorium while searching for a topic for our documentary filmmaking course at the University of Alabama.
 We both knew the story of George Wallace's stand in 1963, but were surprised at the building's level of decay: the administration warned us that structural instability might cause the roof to collapse while filming.
 We decided to use Foster Auditorium to examine the hesitation surrounding civil rights memorialization.
 The building embodies the complexity of historical memory and the consequences of decades of neglect.

 We began the process by filming the exterior of Foster, not only broken doors and windows, but the structure's physical beauty.
 In an effort to tell the story of a powerful place, a site that represents tangible social change, we focused upon a few key images.
 Inside, we saw a furnace that was radiating heat.
 No one seemed aware that this space was still functional.
 Through interviews, which included a variety of historians, administrators, and activists, we hoped to present the challenges and benefits of memorialization.
 Dr. Cully Clark, author of The Schoolhouse Door: Segregation's Last Stand and former dean of the University of Alabama's College of Communications and Dr. Kari Frederickson, professor of US history, provide context, while Odessa Woolfolk, a founder of the Birmingham Civil Rights Institute, links Foster Auditorium to civil rights tourism.
 Cleo Thomas, a former university trustee, discusses the significance of Foster's abandonment.
 We combined these segments with impromptu student interviews to reveal the general lack of knowledge about Foster and its history.
 The dilapidation of the building serves as a visual counterpoint to pervasive, manicured Civil War memorials.